 Virginia Spring Beauty, Eastern Spring Beauty

-Synonyms of Claytonia virginica: Claytonia bodinii Holz., Claytonia cautiflora Sweet, Claytonia grandiflora Sweet, Claytonia media (DC.)
+Synonyms of Claytonia virginica (18) (Updated on 5-5-21): Claytonia bodinii Holz., Claytonia cautiflora Sweet, Claytonia grandiflora Sweet, Claytonia linearis Raf., Claytonia media (DC.)
 Link, Claytonia multicaulis var. robusta Somes, Claytonia ozarkensis John M.Mill. & K.L.Chambers, Claytonia robusta (Somes) Rydb., Claytonia simsii Sweet, Claytonia virginica var. acutiflora DC., Claytonia virginica var. graminifolia Gatt., Claytonia virginica var. hammondiae (Kalmb.)
-Doyle, Lewis & D.B.Snyder, Claytonia virginica f. hammondiae Kalmb., Claytonia virginica var. media DC., Claytonia virginica f. micropetala Fernald, Claytonia virginica var. simsii (Sweet) R.J.Davis
+Doyle, Lewis & D.B.Snyder, Claytonia virginica f. hammondiae Kalmb., Claytonia virginica f. lutea R.J.Davis, Claytonia virginica var. media DC., Claytonia virginica f. micropetala Fernald, Claytonia virginica f. robusta (Somes) E.J.Palmer & Steyerm., Claytonia virginica var. simsii (Sweet) R.J.Davis

 Claytonia virginica L. is the correct and accepted scientific name for the Virginia Spring Beauty.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 32 species in the Claytonia genus (as of11-13-20 when I am updating this page).
-It is a member of the Montiaceae Family with a total of 14 genera.
+Plants of the World Online lists 33 species in the Claytonia genus (as of 5-5-21 when I last updated this page).
+It is a member of the plant family Montiaceae with a total of 15 genera.
 Those numbers could change periodically as updates are made.

 I spotted a neat wildflower growing in the back southeast pasture on April 11 (2020).
 It was all by itself with several buds and one flower beginning to open.
 It was growing a few feet from the fence.